 - Does HRT affect your sleep?

 - How do you fix insomnia during menopause?

-It’s important to remember that every woman’s menopause will be different but one thing that seems to affect many of us is insomnia.
+It’s important to remember that every woman’s menopause will be different, but one symptom that seems to affect many of us is insomnia.
 Data from energy and sleep tracker RISE shows that women have more sleep debt (accumulated lack of sleep) than men between the ages of 50-59.
-It’s why our medical advisor Dr Stephanie Goodwin is often asked about HRT and sleep, and if it can help.

 How does menopause affect your sleep?